-The ha-servers information is only returned when the command is sent to the DHCP servers being in the HA setup.
+The high-availability information is returned only when the command is sent to the DHCP servers being in the HA setup.
 This parameter is never returned when the status-get command is sent to the Control Agent or DDNS deamon.